Profile

 Cibo, cultura e tradizioni siciliane

-Discover Sicilian baked rice, a sumptuous and fragrant timballo bursting with rich ragù, fried aubergines, and traditional island cheeses!
+Discover the rich and fragrant Sicilian baked rice, a timballo bursting with ragù, aubergines and the island’s finest cheeses!

 ⏱️